Install IssueCapture in Next.js

 - Go to issuecapture.com/signup and create a free account

-- Navigate to the Widgets page and create a new widget
+- Open the Widgets page and create a new widget

-- Copy your API key (starts with "ic_")
+- Click the "Keys" tab on your widget and copy the API key (starts with "ic_")

 - Create .env.local in your project root (if it doesn't exist)